-5.1.
+5.1.1.
 Approach curve: attractive forces and jump-to-contact

-The jump-into-contact is one of the important quantities that can be measured in a force-distance spectroscopy and it contains very important information on the viscoelastic properties of the interacting force field.
-As discussed earlier, the discontinuity in this curve occurs when the gradient of the tip-sample force is larger than the elastic constant of the cantilever.
-The jump-to-contact may be preceded by a region of attractive (Van der Waals or Coulomb force) or repulsive (Van der Waals force in certain liquids, double layer, hydration, and steric) force [7].
-The jump-to-contact gives the information on attractive forces between the tip and the sample.
-The maximum sampled value of the attractive forces equals the jump-to-contact cantilever deflection times the cantilever elastic constant.
-In order to evaluate such attractive forces, it is necessary to know the force law and the tip shape.
-The onset of a jump-to-contact is predicted by any theory that takes attractive forces into account (JKR or Maugis) and is also predicted by several numerical calculations [7,33,34].
+As mentioned earlier, the "jump-into-contact" is one of the important quantities that can be measured in a force-distance microscopy and it contains very important information on the viscoelastic properties of the interacting force field.
+It appears as a discontinuity when the gradient of the tip-sample force is larger than the elastic constant of the cantilever.
+The onset of a jump-to-contact is predicted by any theory that takes attractive forces in to account (JKR or Maugis) and is also predicted by several numerical calculation [7,33,34].
 In AFM measurement the jump-to-contact instability is governed by the stiffness of the cantilever relative to the long-range tip-sample forces.
-If cantilever elastic constant is bigger than the maximum value of the tipsample force gradient, then the discontinuity virtually disappear.
-However, jump-to-contact is always present at an atomic scale, even if the cantilever can be modelled as an infinitely rigid body [7].
-In this case, jump-to-contact instability is governed by the stiffness of the tip and the sample materials, related to their cohesive strengths.
-This phenomenon has been demonstrated by Pethica and Sutton [35] with the help of calculations employing Lennard-Jones potentials and by Landman et al. [36] by use of molecular dynamics (MD) simulations.
+If cantilever elastic constant is bigger than the maximum value of the tip-sample force gradient, then the discontinuity virtually disappear.
+However, jump-to-contact is always present at an atomic scale, even if the cantilever can be modeled as an infinitely rigid body [7].
+In this case, jump-to-contact instability is governed by the stiffness of the tip and the sample materials and related to their cohesive strengths.
+This phenomenon has been demonstrated by Pethica and Sutton [35] with the help of calculations employing Lennard-Jones potentials and by Landman et.al [36] by use of molecular dynamics (MD) simulations.